folsomcp/specpolFlow/docs-jb/Tutorials/Contributing.md

 ```
 That will download the code and documentation files, which you can look at and modify.

 If you want to install your local copy of SpecpolFlow, it is a good idea to first make a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to install the code in, using either Python's venv or conda.
-For example create a virtual envornment called `spf-dev` with venv:
+For example create a virtual environment called `spf-dev` with venv:
 ```
 python -m venv spf-dev-env
 ```